jomhoff/Plestiodon-Introgression/brevirostris-UCE.md

- species = read.delim("brev_species.txt", header  = F) #list of species, with the last species being the outgroup species outgroup = species$V1[15]r  = F) #list of species, with the last species being the outgroup species indivs <- read.delim("brev_individuals.txt",header  = F) #list of species, with the last species being the outgroup species indivs <- indivs$V1ader  = F) #list of species, with the last species being the outgroup species group = "brev340" #prefix for the clade
+ species = read.delim("brev_species.txt", header  = F) #list of species, with the last species being the outgroup species outgroup = species$V1[15]r  = F) #list of species, with the last species being the outgroup species indivs <- read.delim("brev_individuals.txt",header  = F) #list of species, with the last species being the outgroup species indivs <- indivs$V1 #list of species, with the last species being the outgroup species group = "brev340" #prefix for the clade

  #Create the quartet file for SnaQ